jrieke/traingenerator/README.md

 the code template with its values, and check that the generated code runs without errors.
 This file is optional – but it's required if you want to contribute your template to this repo.
 [See example](templates/example/test-inputs.yml).

-That's it! 🎈 You don't have to change any code in the app itself.
-Your new template will be automatically discovered by traingenerator and shown in the sidebar.

 **Want to share your magic?** 🧙 PRs are welcome!
 Please have a look at [CONTRIBUTING.md](CONTRIBUTING.md).